The Elovaters

-The Elovaters are a Boston-based American reggae rock band that formed in 2014.
+The Elovaters are an American reggae rock band from Boston that formed in 2014.

 History

 Formation and The Cornerstone (2014–2017)

-Formed in 2014 in their hometown of Marshfield, Massachusetts, The Elovaters were formally The Cornerstone, a 7-piece reggae rock band rising on the Boston concert scene.
+Formed in 2014 in their original hometown of Marshfield, Massachusetts, The Elovaters were formally The Cornerstone, a 7-piece reggae rock band rising on the Boston concert scene.

-Under their new name, the Elovaters re-released their debut album now taking their former title The Cornerstone.
-It was officially released on January 20, 2017 and was recorded, mixed, and mastered by Mike Caplan at the legendary Lion and Fox Studios in Washington, D.C.
+The band later changed their name to The Elovaters, and re-released their debut album now taking their former title The Cornerstone.
+It was officially released on January 20, 2017 and was recorded, mixed, and mastered by Mike Caplan at the Lion and Fox Studios in Washington, D.C.

 Defy Gravity (2018–2019)

 Their sophomore album, Defy Gravity released on October 26, 2018 through Rootfire Cooperative and was produced by Danny Kalb.
 It debuted #1 on Billboard's Reggae chart and iTunes Reggae chart.
 It was also voted people's choice "Album of the Year" by Surf Roots TV & Radio.

 Rootfire defined their music as "warm weather reggae out of one of the coldest places in the country."
 The band is currently represented by Madison House Agency.

 Their song "Boston" was played during the Boston Red Sox World Series parade.
 And "People Go" was featured on CBS's Hawaii Five-0.
 Both songs are from their Defy Gravity album.